 She nodded uncertainly, eyes looking at the clock perched on top of the principal's desk and realizing that the orientation took long enough that it was already lunch time.

 He chuckled at her reaction.
 "I suppose I got carried away again.
-Come, let me show you to the canteen."
+Come, let me show you to the canteen.
+We have one, unlike most schools."

 "Thanks, Ganesha-sensei," she mumbled, trying not to look too uncertain about everything.